-Community Paediatricians' responsibilities include completing IHA's for CYPiC, treating and monitoring identified health needs, ensuring necessary referrals for investigation and treatment of conditions identified at clinical assessment, and working collaboratively with CYPiC and their carers and colleagues in Health and Social Care to ensure that the health needs of CYPiC are met.
+Community Paediatricians' responsibilities include completing IHA's for CYPiC, treating and monitoring identified health needs, ensuring necessary referrals for investigation and treatment of conditions is identified at clinical assessment.
+In addition, they work collaboratively with children, young people and their foster parents and colleagues in Health and Social Care to ensure that the health needs of CYPiC are met.

-3.10 Medical Advisor (MA) for adoption
+3.10 Medical Advisor (MA) for Adoption